turtleion/PySimpleInput/README.md

 - arg2 (STRING) This argument will convert the user input datatypes (OPTIONAL)(NEED FLAG 3 ACTIVATED)
 - arg3 (INTEGER) This argument will activate a flags:
 - List of flags (options/settings) that can be activated:
     -   1 -> Remove all whitespace in the user input

             ex. `Joe Gregor Van Dones` -> `JoeGregorVanDones`
-    -   2 -> Prevent user pressing enter while the input field is empty This options will preventing user to corrupt your input
+    -   2 -> Prevent user pressing enter while the input field is empty

+            This options will preventing user to corrupt your input
-    -   3 -> Allow you to convert the datatype of user input (From String to Intor Float) This options will convert result datatypes (This options need argument num 2 filled with this `Flag 3 Code`
+    -   3 -> Allow you to convert the datatype of user input (From String to Int or Float)

+            This options will convert result datatypes (This options need argument num 2 filled with this `Flag 3 Code`
-    -   Flag 3 code:                                                                    - "str" -> convert user input to str
-                ++ CAUTION
-            - -- This method (MAYBE) will nees you to prevent the user entering alphabet characters that can be destroy PySimpleInput system / Use flags 4
-            - "int" ->  convert user input to int
-                "float" ->  convert user input to float
     -   4 -> Remove all alphabet charactets from user input
     -   5 -> Convert user input from lower -> upper
     -   6 -> Convert user input from upper -> lower